Braian Cufré

-Braian Ezequiel Cufré (born 15 December 1996) is an Argentine professional footballer who plays as a left-back for Major League Soccer club New York City FC, on loan from RCD Mallorca.
+Braian Ezequiel Cufré (born 15 December 1996) is an Argentine professional footballer who plays as a left-back for Central Córdoba SdE.

 Club career

 Vélez Sarsfield

 Cufré is a youth exponent from Vélez Sarsfield.
 On 18 October 2015, he made his first team debut in a league game against CA Lanús in a 1–0 away win.
 He played the full game.
 He scored is first goal on 28 October 2018 in a 1–0 win against Belgrano.